Tanzania

 The Machame route, or 'Whiskey route', is extremely popular despite being steep and long.
 It allows climbers to "trek high and sleep low", the perfect strategy for summit success!

-We pick you up at the Kilimanjaro International Airport (JRO) and transfer you to your hotel in Moshi town.
-Your guide will brief you on your upcoming trek and do an equipment check to make sure you have all the necessary mountain gear.
+At the hotel, your guide will brief you on the upcoming trek and do an equipment check to make sure you have all the necessary mountain gear.
+If you're missing anything important, not to worry, we offer gear rentals.

 A 30-minute drive from Moshi gets us to the gate to the Machame route.